 Interest rate risk relates to the risk that changes in interest rates will affect the fair value or future cash flows of financial instruments held by the Foundation.
-The Foundation is invested in a number of individual bonds, as well as pooled bond funds.
-The Foundation also invests in mortgages secured by real estate.
+The Foundation is invested in a number of fixed income instruments individual bonds, pooled bond funds, as well as pooled mortgage funds.

-Duration is the most common measure of the sensitivity of the price of a bond to a change in interest rates.
-In order to accommodate possible interest rate changes, the bond portfolio investment managers vary the duration of the maturity of the bonds in their portfolios.
+Duration is the most common measure of the sensitivity of the price of a fixed income instrument to a change in interest rates.
+The Foundation's portfolio managers vary the duration of the fixed income holdings in their portfolios in order to accommodate possible changes in interest rate.